Covid-19 collection and shipping

 - We are finally able to ship out your orders, please be patient as we deal with alot of backlog.

-- You may collect your order from our security at Side Street Studios during work hours TUESDAY WEDNESDAY AND FRIDAY, 48 Albert Road Woodstock.
+- You may collect your order from our security at Side Street Studios on TUESDAY WEDNESDAY OR FRIDAY, 48 Albert Road Woodstock.

 - firstname.lastname@example.org or 0607929679